tanoconsulting/ibexa-migration-bundle/README.md

     ./teststack/teststack shell

-The tests in the Docker container run using the version of debian/php/eZPlatform kernel specified in the file `.euts.env`.
+The tests in the Docker container run using the version of debian/php/eZPlatform kernel specified in the file `Tests/environment/.euts.4.2.env`, as specified in env var `TESTSTACK_CONFIG_FILE`.
+If no value is set for that environment variable, a file named `.euts.env` is looked for.
+If no such file is present, some defaults are used, you can check the documentation in ./teststack/README.md to find out what they are.
-If you want to test against a different version, feel free to:
+If you want to test against a different version of eZ/php/mysql/debian, feel free to:
+- create the `.euts.env` file, if it does not exist
 - add to it any required var (see file `teststack/.euts.env.example` as guidance)
 - rebuild the test stack
 - run tests the usual way